Wade Miley

-Wade Allen Miley (born November 13, 1986) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
-He has previously played in MLB for the Arizona Diamondbacks, Boston Red Sox, Seattle Mariners, Baltimore Orioles, Houston Astros, Cincinnati Reds and Chicago Cubs.
+Wade Allen Miley (born November 13, 1986) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Boston Red Sox, Seattle Mariners, Baltimore Orioles, Milwaukee Brewers, Houston Astros, Cincinnati Reds and Chicago Cubs.

 Miley played college baseball at Southeastern Louisiana University and the Diamondbacks selected him in the first round of the 2008 MLB draft.
 He made his MLB debut with the Diamondbacks in 2011 and was an All-Star in 2012.
 On May 7, 2021, he threw a no-hitter against the Cleveland Indians.

 Early life and career

 Miley was born in Hammond, Louisiana, but grew up in Loranger, a town of 6,100 residents and 1,924 households.
 His father, Wendell, was a mechanic for 18 wheelers.
 Miley attended Loranger High School and Southeastern Louisiana University, where he played college baseball for the Southeastern Louisiana Lions baseball team.
 In 2007, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League and was named a league all-star.